 In Catholicism and Episcopalianism, the church is ruled by a hierarchy of bishops.
 In Catholicism the pope (Bishop of Rome) is the head of the church and authority flows from the top down.
 In Congregational church governance the congregation is the final court of appeal.

-In Presbyterianism the congregation is represented by the men it chooses to lead/shepherd them (Acts 14:23).
+In Presbyterianism the congregation is represented by the men it chooses to lead and shepherd them (Acts 14:23).
 The congregation then submits, in the Lord, to those they have chosen (Hebrews 13:17).
-The men whom the congregation chooses to shepherd them are accountable to a system of higher courts (presbytery and General Assembly; see Acts 15).
+The men whom the congregation chooses to shepherd them are accountable to a system of higher courts (Presbytery and General Assembly; see Acts 15).
 These are two key principles of Presbyterianism: representation and accountability.
-The leaders of a presbyterian congregation are called elders (see Acts 14:23 Acts 20:17,28, Philippians 1:1; 1 Tim.
+The leaders of a presbyterian congregation are ordained elders (see Acts 14:23 Acts 20:17,28, Philippians 1:1; 1 Tim.
 4:14; 1 Tim.
 5:17; Titus 1:5; 1 Peter 5:1,2; James 5:14).
-In our denomination (Presbyterian Church in America, PCA), only men can serve as elders (1 Timothy 2:9-3:7).
+In our denomination, the Presbyterian Church in America, only men can serve as elders (1 Timothy 2:9-3:7).
 Every congregation is composed of a plurality of elders and these elders form a Session.

 We belong to the Presbyterian Church in America.
 Click here to visit the website of the PCA.